jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-1b.md

-+++
+---
+title: "The Rent and sale of government lands"
+heading: "Chapter 2 Part 1b"
+date: 2020-12-30
+image: "/covers/wn.jpg"
-title=  "Rent and sale of government lands" description=  "The rent of a great landed estate might ordinarily defray all the necessary expences of government" date=  2015-01-30 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-1a" linkbtext=  "Part 1a" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2a-tax-maxims" linkftext=  "Part 2a"
+description: "The rent of a great landed estate might ordinarily defray all the necessary expences of government"
-# heading=  Part 1b
-icon=  "/icons/smith.png"
+icon: "/icons/smith.png"
-+++
+author: Adam Smith
+---

 {{< s v="14" >}} Land is a fund more naturally stable and permanent.